MichaelWalker-git/AlgorithmsDataStructures/GCP_Exam_Prep_Notes/Coursera_notes.md

 # Supporting APIs in two ways
 1.)
 Cloud Endpoints
+- Expose API for frontend to make use of cloud based app services
 Example: Developing software.
 One of GCP's backend / backend APIs
     - Only consumed by developers you trust
     - Monitor log its used